Harley Flanagan

 Harley Francis Flanagan (born March 8, 1967) is an American musician, known for being the bassist and vocalist of the hardcore punk band the Cro-Mags.
 Flanagan began his musical career at age 11 in 1978, drumming for the New York punk band the Stimulators alongside his aunt Denise Mercedes.
-By the early 1980s, he was a prominent figure in the developing New York hardcore, helping to found the Cro-Mags in 1981 and Murphy's Law in 1982.
+By the early 1980s, he was a prominent figure in the developing New York hardcore scene, helping to found the Cro-Mags in 1981 and Murphy's Law in 1982.
 Although technically he has not remained a constant member of Cro-Mags, having left and rejoined the band on a few occasions, Flanagan is the only member to appear on all of their studio albums.

 Early life

 Flanagan is the son of Tex Flanagan and Rose "Rosebud" Feliu-Pettet.
 His father was a petty criminal and his mother was a memoirist, actress, and prominent figure in Greenwich Village's bohemian culture, being featured in films such as Piero Heliczer's Dirt (1963) and Harry Everett Smith's Mahagonny (1980).
 Feliu-Pettet was featured in various works by Andy Warhol and was the muse for a number of the poets in the Beat Generation.
+He grew up in New York's Lower East Side.

 When he was nine years old, Flanagan published a book of poetry and drawings written when he was seven years old, with a foreword written by family friend Allen Ginsberg.
 At age 11, Flanagan was the drummer for New York punk band the Stimulators.
+The bands guitarist was Flanagan's aunt Denise Mercedes.
+Flanagan officially dropped out of school in seventh grade.